Step 2.1: Build a 4-bar Crank-Rocker

 GST-Icon-AddPart

-1.Click Kinematic-elements toolbar > Add Part (left of graphic-area)
+1.Click Kinematic-elements toolbar > Add Part (left of graphics-area)

 OR